scottfr/SystemsBook/11 Going Global/Going Global.md

 ### Sending Complex Data Back and Forth

-The *postMessage* communication technique to send data back and forth to the embedded can only be relied upon to send strings and objects that can easily be converted to strings (like numbers)^[The specification for this feature provides that any type of JavaScript object should be supported, however a number of recent browsers only support strings.].
+The *postMessage* communication technique to send data back and forth to the embedded model can only be relied upon to send strings and objects that can easily be converted to strings (like numbers)^[The specification for this feature provides that any type of JavaScript object should be supported, however a number of recent browsers only support strings.].
 Oftentimes you will want to pass more complex data from the simulation to the containing window.
 For instance you might want to pass the whole time series of values one or more primitives took on over the course of the simulation.

 To handle these more complex objects you must convert them to strings.
 JavaScript provides a number of techniques to do so.
 For instance, if you have an array, you can convert it back and forth from a string using the *join* and *split* functions: